 Performance linked compensation includes both short-term and long-term incentives, and is designed to reward senior executives for meeting or exceeding their financial and personal objectives.
-The STI is an 'at risk' bonus provided in the form of cash, while the LTI is provided as rights over ordinary shares of the Company under the rules of the Executive Incentive Plan.
-The Board did not exercise any discretion on the payment of bonuses and rights as the plans provide for no such discretion.
+The short-term incentive (STI) is an 'at risk' bonus provided in the form of cash, while the long-term incentive (LTI) is provided as rights over ordinary shares of the Company under the rules of the Executive Incentive Plan.
+The board did not exercise any discretion on the payment of bonuses and rights as the plans provide for no such discretion.